Last Updated: March 3, 2017

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.

 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve services we offer you, and particularly to prevent you from identity theft.

 Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
 Please be aware that you are providing your personal information to these third parties and not to www.peerform.com.

 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once it is received.
 If you have any questions about the security of your personal information, you can contact us at email@example.com.

-Peerform takes strong steps to safeguard your personal information through vigorous physical, electronic and operational policies and practices.
+Peerform takes strong steps to safeguard your personal and personal information through vigorous physical, electronic and operational policies and practices.
 All data is considered highly confidential.
 Data can only be read or written through defined service access points, the use of which is password-protected.
 The physical security of the data is achieved through a combination of network firewalls (there is no direct communication allowed between the database server and the Internet) and servers with hardened operating systems, all housed in a secure facility.
 Access to the system, both physical and electronic, is controlled and sanctioned by a high-ranking manager.

 We also employ session time-outs to protect your account.
-You will be logged out of the site automatically after a specified period of inactivity.
+You will be logged out of the website automatically after a specified period of inactivity.
 This time-out feature reduces the risk of others being able to access your account if you leave your computer unattended.

 Protection of Account Numbers